Bounds on the conditional and average treatment effect with unobserved confounding factors: Introduction

 \subsection{Bounding treatment effects}

-In what follows, we bound each potential outcome separately, focusing on lower bounds associated with the outcome $Y(1)$ without loss of generality (other cases are symmetric).
-Under the observed data, all necessary parameters are non-parametrically identified, except the conditional mean of the unobserved potential outcome, $\E[Y(1) \mid X=x, Z=0]$.
-Since this quantity is not identifiable in the presence of unobserved confounding, we develop a worst-case bound under our model of bounded unobserved confounding ($\Gamma$-\cornfield{} condition~\eqref{eq:cornfield}), and develop estimators based on the observed data.
+In what follows, we bound the confounding bias using analogues of the plug-in treatment contrast estimator for the the CATE, and the augmented inverse probability weighted (AIPW) estimator for the ATE~\cite{bang2005doublerobust}.
+We treat each potential outcome separately, focusing on lower bounds on $\mu_1 = \E[Y(1)]$ (other cases are symmetric).
+Based on observed data, all parameters necessary to estimate $\mu_1$ can be non-parametrically identified, except the conditional mean of the unobserved potential outcome, $\E[Y(1) \mid X, Z=0]$.
+Since this quantity is not identifiable in the presence of unobserved confounding, we develop a worst-case bound under the $\Gamma$-\cornfield{} condition~\eqref{eq:cornfield}, and develop estimators based on the observed data.
 Specifically, let